EddyLuten/luten.dev/about.md

 permalink: /about/
 ---

 Hi, I'm **Eddy Luten** and I'm a **software engineer** with two decades of professional experience.
-Over the course of my career, I've discovered a passion for building systems that solve problems efficiently.
+Throughout my career, I've discovered a passion for building systems that solve problems efficiently.

 I currently work at [Murj](https://www.murj.com/) as Application Development Manager where I get to work on interesting projects every day.